lewissbaker/papers/isocpp/relax-coreturn-restrictions.md

 ---
-topic: Coroutines TS
-title: In support of allowing both return_void and return_value on a coroutine promise type.
 author: Lewis Baker
 reply_to: lewissbaker@gmail.com
 audience: Evolution
 ---

+# On allowing both `co_return;` and `co_return value;` in coroutines

-# Introduction
+## Introduction

 In the Coroutines TS (N4680) section 8.4.4(4) currently specifies that:
 > The _unqualified-ids_ `return_void` and `return_value` are looked up in the
 > scope of class _P_. **If both are found, the program is ill-formed**.

 I believe this restriction is unnecessary to place on coroutine promise types and prevents some interesting use cases.
+In particular, this restriction makes syntax for implementing tail-recursion of coroutines unnecessarily cumbersome.

+I propose that we amend the Coroutines TS to allow defining coroutine promise types that define both the `return_void` and `return_value` members by removing the sentence highlighted in bold above.

-# Background
+## Background

-The original motivation for this restriction, as far as I understand it, is to maintain consistency with regular functions, where a function cannot contain both `return;` and `return someValue;` statements.
+The original motivation for this restriction, as far as I understand it, is to maintain consistency with normal functions.
+A normal function cannot contain both `return;` and `return someValue;` statements.

-This rule makes perfect sense for regular functions.
+This rule makes perfect sense for normal functions.
 The type of the expression passed to the `return` statement in a function directly corresponds to the return-type of that function.
-A function cannot have both a `void` and non-`void` return-type at the same time so it cannot makes sense to have both `return;` and `return someValue;` in the same function.
+A function cannot have both a `void` and non-`void` return-type at the same time so it cannot make sense to have both `return;` and `return someValue;` in the same function.

-For example, the following function body isn't able to fulfill the contract of the function signature with the second `return` statement and so is ill-formed.
+For example, the following function body isn't able to fulfill the contract of the function signature with the second `return` statement (it needs to return an `int`) and so the program is considered ill-formed.
 ```c++
 int f()
 {